-The City of Austin supports full funding for USFA which was first organized in 1974 in response to the publication of America Burning, which detailed the state of fire safety in the United States.
+The City of Austin supports full funding for USFA which was first organized in 1974 in response to the publication of America Burning, a report which detailed the state of fire safety in the United States.
 America's fire death rate is one of the highest per capita in the industrialized world.
 As an entity of the Department of Homeland Security's Federal Emergency Management Agency, the mission of the USFA is to provide national leadership to foster a solid foundation for our fire and emergency services stakeholders in prevention, preparedness, and response.

-Urban Area Security Initiative (UASI)
+Urban Areas Security Initiative (UASI)

-The City of Austin appreciates the delegation's assistance in securing UASI designation for the Austin Metropolitan Area in previous years.
-This designation provided the City and its first responders with valuable assistance in the form of equipment, training, hardening of critical facilities, and citizen counterterrorism education.
-It has also led to the creation of the Austin Regional Intelligence Center (ARIC), providing increased local capability for disrupting criminal and potential terrorist activity, as well as increasing cooperation between federal, state, and local public safety officials.
-The City requests to be included again as a UASI jurisdiction and requests full funding of the UASI as a separate program.
+The City of Austin appreciates the delegation's assistance in securing UASI designation for the Austin Metropolitan Area from 2008 - 2010.
+This designation provided the City and its first responders with equipment and training, and assistance in hardening critical facilities.
+It also led to the creation of the Austin Regional Intelligence Center, providing increased local capability for disrupting criminal and potential terrorist activity, as well as increasing cooperation between federal, state, regional, and local public safety officials.
+This funding ended in FY 2011 as the US Department of Homeland Security reduced the number of UASI communities.